 For more information on environmenmtal stewardship and Leave No Trace climbing ethics, we recommend visiting the Arthur Carhart National Wilderness Training Center.

 Tipping on Denali

-Our guides make every effort to ensure your climb is safe, successful, and as enjoyable as possible.
+Our guides make every effort to ensure your climb is risk aware, successful, and as enjoyable as possible.
 If you have a positive experience, gratuities are an excellent way to show your appreciation.
 It’s difficult to recommend a specific amount as we believe tips should be based on level and quality of services, as well as an amount that meets your budget.
 Please consider the information below to be a general recommendation.

 8-12% of the total trip cost per guide team is a standard guideline.
 These amounts cover all guides on your program and are shared equally.
 Any contribution to the guides’ tip pool can be given directly to the lead guide on your program and will be appreciated by the entire team.